jerdog/demystifying-devex-slidev/slides.md

 ---

 <!--
 I go through all of that to illustrate how the overall Developer Experience with software development has evolved over time, leading to where we sit with IDEs now.
-Things we didn't know we would want back in the 1960s are now commonplace and the expeected norm now in the 2020s.
 -->

 ---
 layout: default
 ---

-## Key Themes of Developer Experience
+# Key Themes of Developer Experience

 1. ***Developer proficiency & growth***
 - Align tasks with expertise and skill level